SamuelRoper/comp2850-minimal-solution/submission_template.md

 For the finding [Finding # Purpose of web app unclear - Priority score 1] it dawned on me after the trials that the purpose of the web app is stated at the top of the page.
 Myself and p1_0001 appeared to miss this.

 For the finding [Finding # User can't see how many tasks they have - Priority score 1] I realised that this is stated at the top of the page.
 Myself and p5_0005 missed this.
 There is a slight issue with this however as it only shows how many tasks are displayed, instead of how many there are in total.

+Task 1 had a median completion time of 29.68 seconds, which is above the target.

+All other tasks had a median completion time below the target.

 **How to complete this table** (decision tree):